xylous/settle/doc/SETTLE_MANUAL.md

     your Zettelkasten to be at `~/notes`.
 You can also use paths containing environment variables or paths starting with a tilde (`~`)

-- `db_file` - name of the database file settle uses

 - `template` - Path to Zettel template

     If empty, or if the path is invalid, then templates won't be used.
 You can